itsakanksharawat/itsakanksharawat/README.md

 - 👋 Hi, I’m @itsakanksharawat
-- 👀 I’m interested in learning new technology and things which is intersting
+- 👀 I’m interested in learning aritifical inteligence and creative fiels in it
 - 🌱 I’m currently learning devops and my college materials
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: